anki-geo/ultimate-geography/CONTRIBUTING.md

 - Each flag must be optimised with [SVGO](https://jakearchibald.github.io/svgomg/).
 - SVG flags larger than 50 kB must be exported to PNG (still with a height of 250 px) and optimised with a tool like [PNGGauntlet](https://pnggauntlet.com/).

-If the name of a country appears clearly on a flag, a second version of that flag may be provided, with the name of the country blurred out.
+If the name of a country appears clearly on a flag, a second version of that flag may also be provided, with the name of the country blurred out.
 The name should be blurred using [Inkscape](https://inkscape.org/)'s Gaussian blur effect as explained in #247.
 The blurred flag must be named `ug-flag-<country_name>-blur.<svg|png>` and placed in the `media` folder.
 A second HTML element must then be added to the _Flag_ field _before_ the existing HTML element.
 This allows the blurred flag to appear on the front of the country's _Flag - Country_ card.

 #### _Flag similarity_ field